 Many schools offer online counseling degree programs at the bachelor's, master's and doctoral levels.
 Much of the coursework in these programs can be completed online, with students accessing video lectures and course materials as their schedules permit.
 They can interact with classmates and instructors through e-mail, chat rooms and online message forums.
-Few programs, however, can be completed totally through distance learning due to required field experiences and on-campus residencies.
+While coursework can be completed totally through distance learning, there are also often required field experiences, on-campus residencies, and practicums.

 Many types of counselors must be licensed or certified, which generally calls for meeting education and experience requirements.
 Before choosing a degree program, students should make sure it meets the standards for their state.

 Most counseling positions call for at least a master's degree, but it's possible to work as a substance abuse counselor with training at the bachelor's level.
 Counselors who hold master's degrees can be licensed as mental health counselors and can move on to doctoral programs to work in counselor education.